Andybrookes-dev/capstone-project/README.md

 ## Project Overview
 **Purpose:** My project is a Full‑stack Django application for managing a fictional restaurant's reservations.
-It allows customers to book, view, edit, and cancel reservations online and Provide admins with tools to manage capacity and confirm/cancel bookings.
+It allows customers to book, view, edit, and cancel reservations online and provide admins with tools to manage capacity and confirm/cancel bookings.
 I lived in Italy for four years so I can confirm the menu is authentic(and quite reasonabley priced!)

 I aimed to deliver a polished, accessible, and responsive user experience across devices.
 **Features:** Responsive front‑end, CRUD functionality, role‑based authentication, notifications, deployment to cloud.